No Face-to-Face ID Checks Planned for 34 ISIS ‘Brides’ and Children, Burke Says

 0:00

-Home Affairs Minister Tony Burke has confirmed that the Labor government will not conduct in person interviews with the 34 Australians held in a Syrian detention camp.
+Home Affairs Minister Tony Burke has confirmed that the Labor government will not conduct in-person interviews with the 34 ISIS “brides” and children held in a Syrian detention camp.

 During an interview with ABC Insiders on Feb.
-22, Burke rejected the idea that there an information gap, saying that Australian authorities were on the ground in 2022 during earlier repatriations and that federal agencies have continued monitoring the individuals in the camp since.
+22, Burke rejected claims about an information gap, saying authorities were on the ground in 2022 during earlier repatriations and that federal agencies have continued monitoring the remaining individuals.